COS-IT-FLOWS/COS-IT-FLOWS-Documentation/docs/Contribute.md

 10. **Participate in Code Review**: Participate in the code review process by addressing any feedback or suggestions provided by reviewers.

-11. **Merge Your Pull Request**: Once your pull request has been approved, it will be merged into the main branch of the original repository.
+11. **Merge Your Pull Request**: Once your pull request has been approved by admin, it will be merged into the main branch of the original repository.

 ## Contribution Guidelines